onqtam/headjack/src/store_and_retrieve.md

 # Direct IPFS connections & horizontal scaling

-Applications can advertise the multiaddress of their IPFS nodes on-chain so that each successive blob of generated content that gets published can be downloaded by others instantly by manually connecting with IPFS’s [“swarm connect” functionality](https://medium.com/pinata/speeding-up-ipfs-pinning-through-swarm-connections-b509b1471986) - avoiding the use of the [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table) for each new blob CID which may take tens of minutes.
+Applications can advertise the multiaddress of their IPFS nodes on-chain so that each blob of content that gets published can be downloaded by others instantly by manually connecting with IPFS’s [“swarm connect” functionality](https://medium.com/pinata/speeding-up-ipfs-pinning-through-swarm-connections-b509b1471986) - avoiding the use of the [DHT](https://en.wikipedia.org/wiki/Distributed_hash_table) for each new blob CID which may take tens of minutes.
 They can provide addresses to multiple IPFS nodes as a cluster for horizontal scaling and use [Pinset orchestration](https://ipfscluster.io/) - designed for Automated data availability and redundancy.

-Applications may choose not to use IPFS at all - what they must do is anchor their blobs with a Merkle root and provide some on-chain advertised means to retrieve the data (example: REST/RPC endpoints in their account).
+Applications may choose not to use IPFS at all - what they must do is anchor their blobs with a Merkle root and provide some on-chain advertised means to retrieve the data (example: REST/RPC endpoints in their on-chain account).
 We expect that IPFS will be the lowest common denominator and will always be used no matter what other solutions are also available.

-# Sharing data before publishing it in a blob
+# Sharing data before anchoring it

-Applications can associate on-chain a REST/RPC endpoint or any other means for direct contact by all other applications so that they may ask for events & messages that are not yet anchored and display them while they are still in the "mempool".
+Applications can talk to each other directly by using their on-chain advertised REST/RPC endpoints and may ask for the events & messages that are not yet published by the other applications.
+This way they could display "remote" events locally while they are still in the "mempool" and allow their own users to interact with those events from other applications.
+This is possible because URIs are stable even before publication - see [Stable intra-blob addressing before publishing](blob_structure.md#stable-intra-blob-addressing-before-publishing).

-# How to retrieve data from an old URI
+# How to retrieve data for a random URI

 There are multiple options: